 In edge computing, computation resources are deployed at the network edge to offer low-latency services [1].
-However, the edge servers are still resource-limited compared with cloud servers.
+Compared with cloud servers, the edge servers are still resource-limited.
 Besides, the frequent mobility of users generates highly dynamic workloads [2].
 It is challenging to offer high-quality services for dynamic requests with limited edge resources.
 Serverless computing [3], a paradigm designed for dynamic short-lived computations, is promising for edge computing [4].
 The serverless function is initialized on demand to avoid resource wastage.
 Besides, it is economical for it only charges for CPU time spent in request execution [5].
 Fig. 1 depicts the overview of serverless edge computing, where various requests are released by mobile users and processed by edge servers.

 Most of the current serverless platforms, e.g., OpenWhisk [6], Lambda [7] and Azure [8], are designed for cloud computing, unsuitable to resource-limited edge computing.
 They scale up serverless function instances when there is no idle instance for waiting requests [5].
-Though the waiting time for idle instances may be eliminated by initializing new instances, this mechanism can easily bring function instance over-provision [9] and frequent cold starts [10] (i.e., the process of initializing a new function instance).
+Though the waiting time for idle instances may be eliminated by initializing new instances, this mechanism can easily bring function instance over-provision [9] and frequent cold starts [10].
 These two problems result in delayed response and largely affect the Quality of Experience.
 Therefore, the response time of serverless edge computing should be optimized.